|

-was founded by the late Alex Fleming, opening its doors
+founded by the late Alex Fleming, opening its doors as a Country & Western club

-as a Country & Western club in 1974.
-It was, and still is, the largest club of its
+in 1974.
+It was, and still is, the largest club of its kind in the UK, if not in

 The building was formerly the site of a Post Office, Carriage-Hirers and

 Funeral Undertakers in the 1900s.
-The retaining walls of a former
+The retaining walls of a former mortuary,

-the club staff as a storeroom.
+staff as a storeroom.

-in 1921 the building was converted into the Imperial Picture Hall by William Beresford Inglis,
+in 1921 the building was converted into the Imperial Picture Hall by

-closed in 1959 and later became an Irish dancing club.
+people.
+It closed in 1959 and later became an Irish dancing club.

 The structural layout inside the club is largely unchanged from its

 Cinema days.
-A mezzanine level which would have been an upper circle
+A mezzanine level which would have been an upper circle still

-busy evenings.
-The area which housed the cinema projectors is still
+area which housed the cinema projectors is still visible above the bar.

-The Grand Ole Opry thrived as a Country and Western club and became one of
+The Grand Ole Opry thrived as a Country and Western club and became one

-as pleasant as you could meet anywhere.
-All still as much true today as
+as you could meet anywhere.
+All still as much true today as it was in the early

 The club was a large organisation with around 2000 members and a regular

 attendance in the hundreds.
-A programme of live bands entertained the
+A programme of live bands entertained the club-goers

-club-goers every weekend on Fridays, Saturdays and Sundays!
-The
+every weekend on Fridays, Saturdays and Sundays!
+The atmosphere was very special

-atmosphere was very special with almost everyone dressed in authentic
+with almost everyone dressed in authentic Western attire.
+Bands came from all

-country artists from Ireland and the USA such as Jean Shepherd, Heather Myles
+over the UK, and also included top country artists from Ireland and the USA such

-and more recently, Hal Ketchum, to name just a few.
+as Jean Shepherd, Heather Myles and more recently, Hal Ketchum, to name just a

-became home to the Glasgow Gunslingers,
+In the 80's the club became home to the Glasgow Gunslingers, where on

-With guns blazin' they would fire blanks at balloons in a race against
+they would fire blanks at balloons in a race against the clock to see who was

-the clock to see who was the fastest draw in the West of Scotland!
-Aged
+the fastest draw in the West of Scotland!
+Aged from 14 to 65, the Gunslingers

-from 14 to 65, the Gunslingers numbered more than a hundred guns, and in
+numbered more than a hundred guns, and in summer they would head out into the

-fast-draw events.
-Along with these fund-raising events and annual dances
+country where they would run fast-draw events.
+Along with these fund-raising

-the Glasgow Gunslingers raised thousands
+events and annual dances the Glasgow Gunslingers raised thousands of pounds for

 The club has been seen on film and television on several occasions,